f3bruary/minimalist-irssi-theme/README.md

    file, there should be some intructions in them.
 6. '/save' & '/layout save', the latter so irssi remembers the position of the channel order.
-7. That's it.
-Just don't forget to /reload when you restart irssi.